saparya04/voice-email/README.md

-Sends email to concerned person using voice modulation
+Sends email to concerned person using voice modulation, created using javascript